 I’ll admit it.
 I’m a newbie to the writing life.
 Sure, it’s been two years since I started making some headway on this writing journey, but I’m learning all kinds of things on this adventure.
 And like most adventures, there are discoveries to be had.
-Every writer has their own process, or even quirks, when it comes to writing.
-Now that I’m getting (or more like attempting) to be consistent with writing, I’m learning a bunch of new things about my own writing process.
+Every writer has their own process, or even quirks, with writing.
+Now that I’m getting (or more like attempting) to be consistent with writing, I’m learning a bunch of new things about my writing process.

 Short Attention Span